Slap bracelet: History

-It was a popular fad among children, pre-teens, and teenagers in the early 1990s.
+It was a fad among teenagers and younger children in the early 1990s.
 It was available in a wide variety of patterns and colors.
 The bracelet was banned in several schools following reports of injuries from worn out or modified versions.

 In 2018, different slap bracelets were recalled: "The slap bracelet’s metal wristband can pierce the protective fabric around it and expose sharp edges, posing a laceration hazard to young children."